 Volvo XC60 Recharge hybrid range, MPG, CO2 & charging

-The Volvo XC60 plug-in is easy to live with, offering strong real-world economy and low CO2 for a big SUV
+The Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV

 Volvo XC60 Recharge hybrid range

-This is the most efficient way to charge the 11.8kWh lithium-ion battery, but there is another method.
+This is the most efficient way to charge the Volvo XC60 Recharge’s 18.8kWh lithium-ion battery, but there is another method.
 There’s a driving mode that forces energy into the battery on the move – useful if you want to top the battery up for electric driving when you get to a town, but it does place more strain on the engine, so expect your fuel economy to decrease if you engage this setting.
 Honestly, we wouldn’t bother.

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingThe Volvo XC60 plug-in is easy to live with, offering strong real-world economy and low CO2 for a big SUV
+- 2Range, MPG, CO2 & charging - currently readingThe Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV